World Tennis: Davis Cup

-The Davis Cup, named after its founder Dwight F. Davis, is an annual team event organized by the ITF (since 1979 when it replaced the Committee of Davis Cup Nations as event organiser) in men's tennis contested between teams from competing countries in a knock-out format.
-The first Davis Cup took place in 1900, prior to the formation of the ITF.
+The Davis Cup, named after its founder Dwight F. Davis, is an annual team event organized by World Tennis (since 1979 when it replaced the Committee of Davis Cup Nations as event organiser) in men's tennis contested between teams from competing countries in a knock-out format.
+The first Davis Cup took place in 1900, prior to the formation of World Tennis.
 Since 2019, the tournament has ended with the Davis Cup Finals, an 18-team event (being reduced to 16 effective in 2022) held at a single site in which teams are divided into groups for round-robin pool play.
 Eight teams advance to the quarterfinals, with all subsequent ties held in a standard knockout format.
 From 1981 to 2018, the tournament was divided into a 16-nation World Group, and zone groups (Americas; Europe/Africa; and Asia/Oceania) which compete in three or four tiers.
 Starting in 2019, the Davis Cup introduced a new format for its top level.
 The World Group was expanded to two levels, World Group I and World Group II, each consisting of 24 teams (reducing to 16 from 2022), with lower levels remaining intact.
 Each year, successful teams are may be promoted up one level, while unsuccessful teams are relegated down one level.
 Davis Cup rounds are contested four times per year, scheduled to minimize disruption with the ATP Tour to encourage participation.
 In each round, a combination of singles and doubles matches are contested to determine the winners.
 In 2020, 142 nations participated, making it the largest annual international team competition in sport.